 Drug treatment begins with detox.
 This process eliminates the toxins cocaine leaves behind in the body.
 However, it also involves withdrawal, which causes dangerous side effects.
 Examples of these include insomnia, mood swings, and suicidal thoughts.

 Cocaine users must also continue their treatment with rehab.
 This provides therapy to address the behavioral, emotional, and mental side effects of cocaine addiction.
-Residential rehab has the highest success rate for treating drug addiction.
-A program can last 30 to 90 days or longer.
-Length of stay depends on addiction severity.
+Rehab has the highest success rate for treating drug addiction.
+A program can last 30 to 90 days, or longer.
+The length of stay depends on the severity of the addiction.

-Furthermore, residential care provides a safe, comfortable environment for focusing entirely on getting clean.
+Furthermore, care provided in a safe, comfortable environment for focusing entirely on getting clean.
 During treatment, individuals receive counseling and support with one-on-one and group therapy sessions.
-Behavior techniques have the most promising results, including cognitive behavioral therapy.
+Behavior techniques have the most promising results, including cognitive-behavioral therapy (CBT).
 In addition, alternative methods include acupuncture and exercise which complement traditional approaches.

 Outside of these programs, people in cocaine recovery can continue their treatment with a private therapist.
 Additionally, support groups are also valuable because they provide a network of peer relationships.
 Those in recovery can turn to the group members for advice for overcoming triggers or other challenges.